 The proxy checks if the submitted certificate has been previously signed by the auth server.

-If there was no key previously offered (first time login) or if the certificate has expired, the proxy denies the connection and asks the client to login interactively using a password and a 2nd factor if enabled.
+If there was no certificate previously offered (first time login) or if the certificate has expired, the proxy denies the connection and asks the client to login interactively using a password and a 2nd factor if enabled.

 Teleport supports Google Authenticator, Authy, or another TOTP generator.
 The password + 2nd factor are submitted to a proxy via HTTPS, therefore it is critical for a secure configuration of Teleport to install a proper HTTPS certificate on a proxy.

 If the credentials are correct, the auth server generates and signs a new certificate and returns it to the client via the proxy.
-The client stores this key and will use it for subsequent logins.
-The key will automatically expire after 12 hours by default.
+The client stores this certificate and will use it for subsequent logins.
+The certificate will automatically expire after 12 hours by default.
 This TTL can be configured to another value by the cluster administrator.

 3: Lookup Node

 At this step, the proxy tries to locate the requested node in a cluster.
 There are three lookup mechanisms a proxy uses to find the node's IP address: